Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proof of Delay Analysis Results

-As per our model, we represent the number of computations at worker $i$ by the random variable $\workcomp_i$ .
+where \eqref{eqn:mds_3} and \eqref{eqn:mds_4} follow from the exponential order statistics results in \eqref{eqn:harmonic} and \eqref{eqn:harmonic_def}. \end{proof} \begin{proof}[Proof of \Cref{thm:mdscomptail}] As per our model, we represent the number of computations at worker $i$ by the random variable $\workcomp_i$ .
 We also use the random variable $\numcomp_{\text{MDS}}$ to denote the total number of computations performed by all $\proc$ workers until $\runtime_{\text{MDS}}$, which is the time when the master collects enough computations to be able to recover the matrix-vector product $\res=\mat\vect$.
 Thus

 where the second expression is simply the right-hand side of the first expression written in terms of the corresponding order statistics.
 We note that under our model the time spent by worker $i$ in performing $\workcomp_i$ computations is $\worktime_i=X_i+\shifttime\workcomp_i$ where $X_i$ denotes setup/initial delay and $\shifttime$ is a constant denoting the time taken to perform a single computation.
 Thus $\workcomp_{1:\proc}$ corresponds to the worker that performs the least number of computations which is also the worker with the largest value of setup time i.e $X_{\proc:\proc}$ since all workers stop computing at the same time ( $\runtime_{\text{MDS}}$).
 Thus for a given $C_0$, the tail of the total number of computations performed in the MDS Coded strategy is given by